Elders: Are They Baptistic?

-Over the past few years, I’ve seen the following arguments raised by Southern Baptists on social media who are opposed to a plurality of elders.
+Elders are the subject of arguments raised by some Southern Baptists on social media who are opposed to a plurality of elders.
 Here are some of their points of contention:

 - Churches with a plurality of elders are more Presbyterian than Southern Baptist.